Understanding the Effects of Menopause and How to Have a Lean, Healthy Body After 50

 • CoQ10 for cardiovascular health

-• Curcumin may be helpful for decreasing inflammation.
+• Curcumin for decreasing inflammation.

 • NAC can help support antioxidant status